ravinabudania/Lumina_Microsoft-Hackathon/README.md

 # Lumina_Microsoft_Hackathon
-# CareerDisha: Your AI Career Advisor 🚀
+# CareerDisha: Your AI Career Advisor(using Azure API) 🚀

 CareerDisha is an AI-powered career recommendation system that helps users find the best job opportunities based on their skills, interests, and education.
 It uses **Flask**, **Azure OpenAI**, and **Pandas** to analyze resumes and suggest relevant career paths.